Project Frequently Asked Questions

 16. How can I support businesses within the project corridor during construction?

-Registration automatically results in an opportunity to receive a $25 gift card to a participating business of your choice.
+Registration automatically results in an opportunity to receive a $25 gift card, courtesy of SNC, to a participating business of your choice.

 One gift card will be distributed every week during construction.